Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 ## How they work

-The player passes by a checkpoint object (once only), and a reference to that checkpoint is stored in a variable (`last_checkpoint`); it's up to any developer(s) if the checkpoint stores any other information.
-Should the player character be killed, after the death animation a function is called on *the checkpoint* that resets the player character's position to its location and resumes player control.
+The player passes by a checkpoint object (once only), and a reference to that checkpoint is stored in a variable in `game_space` (`last_checkpoint`); it's up to any developer(s) if the checkpoint stores any other information.
+Should the player character be killed, after the death animation a function `return_to_checkpoint` is called on the checkpoint that resets the player character's position to its location and resumes player control.

 At the beginning of the level there should be an invisible checkpoint `start_checkpoint`, on initialisation of the level's script it will make sure the player character is set to its position.